 Significant event in Elena's solo career in US was playing with the Hershey Symphony Orchestra, opening the season 2010-2011 in Hershey Theater under conducting of Dr. Sandra Dackow, playing Mozart's Concerto no. 13 in C major.

-Elena also is developing her teaching career, giving lessons to students from her house and music studio of Central Penn Music store in Palmyra.
+Elena also is developing her teaching career, giving lessons to students from her house in Palmyra.
 Every year she organizes recitals for her students, giving them opportunity to experience stage performing with audience.